alatiera/gnome-podcasts/README.md

 ## Quick start

-Hammond can be built and run with [Gnome Builder](https://wiki.gnome.org/Apps/Builder) >= 3.28.
+GNOME Podcasts can be built and run with [Gnome Builder](https://wiki.gnome.org/Apps/Builder) >= 3.28.

 Get Builder [here](https://wiki.gnome.org/Apps/Builder/Downloads)

 ## Broken Feeds

-Found a feed that does not work in Hammond?
+Found a feed that does not work in GNOME Podcasts?
 Please [open an issue](https://gitlab.gnome.org/World/hammond/issues/new) and choose the `BrokenFeed` template so we will know and fix it!

 ## Getting in Touch

-If you have any questions regarding the use or development of Hammond, want to discuss design or simply hang out, please join us in `#hammond` on [irc.gnome.org.][irc] or [matrix][matrix].
+If you have any questions regarding the use or development of GNOME Podcasts, want to discuss design or simply hang out, please join us in `#hammond` on [irc.gnome.org.][irc] or [matrix][matrix].